AshishDavid/AI-Membrane-Calculation/README.md

 # How to run the program
 Install the dependencies.
 Use the command "pip install -r requirements.txt" on terminal to install it.
-Use any Python IDE.
+Use any Python IDE or terminal.

-After running the program, type the location of the raw data file where it is located.
+Use this command to run the program: python main.py Location json/csv rs-0 d-membrane H2/CH4/He/CO2/NO2

-For Example: "D:\Gas permeation calculation\H2 raw data file.xlsx"
+For Example: "python main.py "D:\Gas permeation calculation\H2 raw data.xlsx" json 126.9 2.7 H2"

 And you will see the result.